flwidmer/ultimate-profile-builder/readme.txt

 == Frequently Asked Questions ==

-= Can seperate custom fields can be set for different users? =
+= Can separate custom fields can be set for different users? =

-Yes, it is possible to set seperate custom fields for each user role.
+Yes, it is possible to set separate custom fields for each user role.

 = Can a custom field be applied to more than single user role? =